urbit/urbit.org/content/grants/2024/index-revival.md

 [extra]
 image = ""
-description = "Urbit Index Revival" reward = "2 Stars"
-assignee = ["~dashus-navnul"]
-champion = ["~simfur-ritwed", "~botsyp-matrev"]
+description = "Create and distribute the Urbit Index, a summary of interesting activity from around the network." reward = "2 Stars" assignee = ["~dashus-navnul"] champion = ["~simfur-ritwed", "~botsyp-matrev"]